SciML/ModelingToolkitCourse/docs/src/lectures/lecture7.md

     A sparse matrix is a matrix that could contain structural zeros.
 Structural zeros are entries that are zero by construction denoted by ``\hat{0}``.
-We call a entry structural nonzero if it is not a structural zero.
+We call an entry structural nonzero if it is not a structural zero.
 We also define ``\mathbb{F}:=\mathbb{R}\cup\hat{0}``.

 !!! definition "Incidence Matrix"